 This section acknowledges the importance of day-to-day practice even when focusing on a wider set of ideas.
-Thus, these courses include concrete considerations such as how to plan personalised day activities for the client, or how to estimate limits and abilities of different target group and gives students practice in these practical skills.
+Thus, the course 'Knowledge of client groups and need of specific groups' includes concrete considerations such as how to plan personalised day activities for the client, or how to estimate limits and abilities of different target groups and gives students practice in these practical skills.